---

 # What to Link (Routing Every Answer Object to Evaluation)

-**Every answer object must route readers toward a decision to ensure that cited pages do not become dead ends.** While the page earns the citation from the AI engine, the internal routing structure earns the conversion.
-Strategic internal linking ensures that users navigating from an AI answer can easily find pricing, comparison, and integration details.
+**Every answer object must route readers toward a specific decision point to ensure cited pages do not become dead ends.** Effective routing converts the visibility gained from citations into measurable business outcomes.
+The page earns the citation, while the routing earns the conversion.

 * **Solution pages:** Link to /compare/ and the most relevant comparison page.